Welcome to Our Blog - Camino de Madrid

 Just before we reached Cigunuela we came to a lovely rest area with a bench, a small stone hut, and a group of picnic tables under a stand of shady trees.
 We were only a few kilometers into our hike so we didn't stop for a break, but we appreciated the amenities.

-We continued to climb into the town, and found a charming little village with a large church and a lot of Camino spirit.
+We continued to climb into the town and found a charming little village with a large church and a lot of Camino spirit.
 The outside of the albergue was decorated with shells and a beautiful sign, and there were colourful tiled signs for the Camino de Santiago throughout town.
 Further, the bar where we stopped to warm up and enjoy a second café con leche had a small statue of Santiago, and the very kind and friendly owner offered us a stamp without being asked.
-We enjoyed a few minutes of warmth in a lovely looking café, watching a uniquely entertaining talent show involving Spanish singers and dancers called Spain's Got Talent.
+We enjoyed a few minutes of warmth in a lovely-looking café, watching a uniquely entertaining talent show involving Spanish singers and dancers called Got Talent Espana.

 After winding our way out of town down the narrow curving streets we made the final climb up onto the meseta, where we encountered the full force of the wind.
 Dark clouds raced across the sky in bands, and the wind was so strong it felt like it was blowing us backwards.
 The flat landscape, where we could see for miles, was very reminiscent of our walk along the Camino Frances.

-The inside was an interesting mix of Mozarabic horseshoe shaped arches in the apses, and round-headed Romanesque arches and capitals along the nave.
-We enjoyed seeing the remains of 10th century pre-Romanesque wall paintings in a niche along the south wall, and behind the alter.
-Throughout the Chapel were 14th century paintings.
+The inside was an interesting mix of Mozarabic horseshoe-shaped arches in the apses and round-headed Romanesque arches and capitals along the nave.
+We enjoyed seeing the remains of 10th-century pre-Romanesque wall paintings in a niche along the south wall and behind the altar.
+Throughout the Chapel were 14th-century paintings.
 A highlight for us was finding a statue of San Roque Peregrino in a niche along the south wall.
 Perhaps the most disconcerting part was being shown the charnel house full of over 3000 skulls and bones from victims of pestilence and war.

 Although we are back on the meseta, which was described as flat, empty, and difficult to get through mentally when we walked the Camino Frances, our day was anything but flat or boring.